Uribouz/badminton-matching-app/README.md

     (pending task #5.)

 ## Bugs:
-- Many players experience playing against same person

 ## Backlogs:
 8. can add courts depends on how many players
 9. Add API servers to be able to use this website multiple device at the same time while sharing data usage
-12. Make it a true randmon
 13. Improve UI

-## Not doing it
-11. Logic when shuffle Female players should not be in the same team...

 ## Reference:
     https://www.svgrepo.com/svg/522086/cross